BullWhip Effect in Supply Chain: Causes and Solutions

 Increased Storage Costs

 An increase in the production of goods is directly related to a rise in inventory.
-The longer the inventory goes unsellable, the more likely you will have excess inventory clogging up warehouses.
-It can be expensive as you have to pay for the physical storage space and other costs associated with its storage.
+The longer inventory goes unsellable, the more likely excess inventory will clog up warehouses.
+This can be expensive, as you have to pay for the physical storage space and other costs associated with its storage.
 The cost remains usually high as the stock no longer yields returns caused by fallen demand.

 Increased Labor Costs